L-Dot/Letterboxd-list-scraper/README.md

 * Run the program by running ` python main.py` and inputting a valid URL (e.g. https://letterboxd.com/bjornbork/list/het-huis-anubis/).
 After some time a CSV file will be outputted containing your data.

 * Use the script `cast_reader.py` to read-in the 'Cast' column from the CSV files to proper python lists.

+## TODO

+* Create a list identifier to identify if the input URL contains a watchlist, personal films list, or normal list and let the code behave accordingly (e.g. no rating scraping for a watchlist).

+* Create a way that user can choose to request only specific data and not all.

 ## Authors